nikiwlan/BA-Deepfake-Detection-Utils/LipForensics/README.md

 The steps to preprocess the datasets are located in a different directory.
 Please follow the instructions provided in the following location:

 [`Preprocess Datasets`](../Datasets/preprocess_datasets)

-After extracting the frames in the videos and detecting the landmarks the folders have to be placed as following:

 ## Usage